 Our Compensation Committee's general philosophy is to target each executive's total direct compensation (base salary, target bonus and annual long-term incentive value of equity awards) to the 50th percentile of executive compensation of our peer group.
 Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and Company constraints.
-Based on the Company's update for fiscal year 2020 of the analysis of our peer group prepared by Radford for fiscal year 2019, fiscal year 2020 total direct compensation, as well as the total cash compensation (base salary plus target bonus), for each of our Named Executive Officers relative to our peer group was between the 25th and 50th percentiles of our peer group.
-Because of our limited operating history as a dedicated CDMO and our financial condition, our Compensation Committee has determined to take a phased approach over a several-year period in moving executive compensation towards the 50th percentile of our peer group.
+Based on the analysis of our peer group prepared by Radford, the fiscal year 2019 total direct compensation, as well as the total cash compensation (base salary plus target bonus), for each of our Named Executive Officers relative to our peer group fell at or below the 25th percentile of our peer group.
+Due to our limited operating history as a dedicated CDMO and our financial condition, our Compensation Committee has determined to take a phased approach over a several-year period in moving executive compensation towards the 50th percentile of our peer group.

-Components of Our Fiscal Year 2020 Executive Compensation Program
+Components of Our Fiscal Year 2019 Executive Compensation Program